kubernetes-sigs/lws/kep/115-Subgroup-support/README.md

 #### End to End Tests

-- Test that LWS deployment with subgrouping enabled can be deployed
+- Test that LWS deployment with subgrouping enabled will have correct pod labels, pod exclusive placement and work well with other features enabled, like failure handling and rolling update.

 ## Alternatives